Step Up: All In: Plot

 Moose goes home and finds Camille on their patio, where she reveals that she wasn't actually upset at him, but was jealous when she saw his dancing and realized that she hasn't committed herself to it, despite being a talented dancer; they later make up.

 Chad and Jenny Kido overhear Alexxa Brava, the host of The Vortex, and Jasper, the leader of the Grim Knights, making out, realizing that Alexxa is rigging the competition.
-Once the whole crew finds out, they come up with a plan to teach Alexxa and the Grim Knights a lesson.
+Once the whole crew finds out, they come up with a plan to teach them a lesson.

 Moose returns and rejoins the crew (bringing Camille along), and the Mob join forces with the LMNTRIX for the competition.
 When the finals of The Vortex approach (the Grim Knights vs. the LMNTRIX), the Grim Knights give a great performance, which Alexxa remarks will be hard to beat.

 Before LMNTRIX perform, Sean takes the stage and discusses with the crowd that his experiences have taught him what really matters.
 He then persuades the crowd to forget about winning or losing and just enjoy the show.
 The rest of the crew then take the stage and give an amazing performance.
-Sean and Andie decide to end the dance by performing the trick Sean wanted her to do earlier in the film, which they successfully complete, followed by a passionate kiss between the two, leaving the crowd amazed.
+Sean and Andie decide to end the dance by performing the trick he wanted her to do earlier, which they successfully complete, followed by a passionate kiss between them, leaving the crowd amazed.

 The producers call Alexxa and inform her that the LMNTRIX won and that they will get the three-year contract for their own show.
 The film ends with the LMNTRIX and the Mob happily celebrating their excellent performance and victory.